GSTT-CSC/gstt-csc.github.io/_pages/fellowship_cohort_applications.md

 3. Applicants must have evidence of approval in principle to take up the role of a fellow in clinical AI due to the integration alongside existing clinical work.
 Approvers of applicants need to submit an [Approval In Principle form](https://forms.microsoft.com/pages/responsepage.aspx?id=FM9wg_MWFky4PHJAcWVDVna-AjRANzBFqNJ3-Y3fS4VUMDhZRkE3UFE5SUs1RFRYNVVKM05PNTM2Ni4u) to meet this essential requirement (applications cannot progress to interview without this evidence).

-<h3 style>List of AI project placements</h3>
-This will be populated during the application cycle, please check back for updates.

 <h3 style>Applicant Webinar </h3>